Glendalough: St. Mary's or Our Lady's Church

 One of the earliest and best constructed of the churches, St. Mary's or Our Lady's Church consists of a nave with a later chancel.
 Its granite west doorway with an architrave, has inclined jambs and a massive lintel.
 The underside of the lintel is inscribed with an unusual saltire or x-shaped cross.
 The east window is round-headed, with a hood moulding and two very worn carved heads on the outside.

 Trinity Church

 A simple nave-and-chancel church, with a fine chancel arch.
 Trinity Church is beside the main road.
 A square-headed doorway in the west gable leads into a later annexe, possibly a sacristy.
 A round tower or belfry was constructed over a vault in this chamber.
 This fell in a storm in 1818.
 The doorway inserted in the south wall of the nave also dates from this period.
 Projecting corbels at the gables would have carried the verge timbers of the roof.
+It is a simple nave and chancel church with an addition to the west end of the 9 metre long by 5.5 metre wide nave.